superkabuki/x9k3/README.md

  *  SuperTimer is now active in x9k3.

 #### Heads up!
->  I found a __bug in every version before v1.0.31__ that differs SCTE-35 from the sidecar file to the next segment, unless it occurs in the first half of the segment.  __Upgrade to v1.0.31 to fix__
+>  I found a __bug in every version before v1.0.31__ that delays SCTE-35 insertion from the sidecar file to the next segment, unless it occurs in the first half of the segment.  __Upgrade to v1.0.31 to fix__

 ### `Features`